France sees 2025 as new goal for ultra-fast broadband roll-out

 “SFR can have its independent strategy,” Darodes said.
 “In my view, it’s not achievable on the long term for the whole country,” he said, adding that the government would be vigilant regarding the operator’s commitments.

-Arcep, which aims to improve mobile broadband coverage in less densely populated areas, said in July it intended to bring forward a review of obligations on frequency license holders to add new regulatory constraints on operators.
+Arcep, which aims to improve mobile broadband coverage in the country’s less densely populated areas, said in July it intended to bring forward a review of obligations on frequency licence holders to add new regulatory constraints on operators.

-The four operators, which rely on the permits to transport voice and data services, could see the related license auctions dropped and taxes lowered in exchange for higher coverage of the fourth generation of mobile internet, or 4G, in more sparsely inhabited rural areas, Darodes said.
+The four operators, which rely on the permits to transport voice and data services, could see the related licence auctions dropped and taxes lowered in exchange of higher coverage of the fourth generation of mobile internet, or 4G, in more sparsely inhabited rural areas, Darodes said.